paulcpederson/imagemin-newer/README.md

 # Use

+**Warning: This plugin only works for the older 4.x imagemin api.
+Will not work with 5.x**

 To use as a plugin, just require it alongside imagemin, pass it the output folder for your images, and `use` it:

 ```js